tldr-pages/tldr/pages/linux/ffmpeg.md

 # ffmpeg

-> ffmpeg is a very fast video and audio converter.
+> A very fast video and audio converter.

 - Convert a video file with 64 kbit/s as bitrate: